bvibber/aotjs/thoughts.md

     * have the _Capture_ carry pointers, which can reach arbitrarily high
     * the Capture references the current scope.
 Or a list of all scopes it uses?

+Ok all that seems to work for the stack frames and captures, but it feels ugly.
+What if we rely on the native stack & constructors/destructors to do reference counting as a stack keepalive?
+Then anything that's not kept alive gets GC'd if it wasn't found in the object graph...

+* Val class implements non-counting behavior, for use in array & prop storage
+  * you would get uncollectable cycles if used ref counting on those
+* Local class wraps it with ref-counting behavior for GCThings, stack use:
+  * non-captured local variables in the function body
+  * argument list in the Frame
+  * captured local variables in the Scope
+  * only locals can be captured in closures

 ```js

 var a = "a";